460P/PanSTARRS

-460P/PanSTARRS (also known with the provisional designation ') is a near-Earth object and periodic comet of the Jupiter family, with an orbital period of 5.25 years.
-In March 2016 it passed at distance of 2.2 million miles (3.5 million km, or 9 lunar distances) from Earth.
+460P/PanSTARRS (also known with the provisional designation ') is a near-Earth object and a Jupiter-family comet with an orbital period of 5.25 years.
+In March 2016, it passed at distance of 2.2 e6mi from Earth.
 It was the closest approach by a comet since 1770 and 3rd closest recorded comet to Earth.
 The close flyby enabled the size of the nucleus to be calculated at about 1 km in diameter, which was much bigger than expected.
 The comet is very dark, reflecting about 2-3 percent of the visible light, about the same as a charcoal briquette.
 It has a very similar orbit as numbered comet 252P/LINEAR, and may be related to it (e.g. split off of).